lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

   <TabItem value="Legacy Standard" label="Legacy Standard">

-In the [previous guide](./read-profile-data), we learned how to read the Universal Profile properties and use the key names within the `fetchData()` function of the [erc725.js](../../tools/erc725js/getting-started/) library.
+In the [previous guide](./read-profile-data), we learned how to read the Universal Profile properties and use the data key names with the `fetchData()` function of the [erc725.js](../../tools/erc725js/getting-started/) library.
 In the same way, we can now fetch the address of the [Universal Receiver](../../standards/generic-standards/lsp1-universal-receiver/) by using `fetchData("LSP1UniversalReceiverDelegate")`.

 ```javascript title="read_assets.js"